 - You may feel much more positive towards the birth experience

-- It may give you the freedom to confidently plan your next birth (if you are planning to have more children)
+- It may give you the freedom to confidently plan any future births

-Birth and Perinatal Trauma Support may be for you if:
+Birth and Perinatal Trauma Support are for you if:

 - You prioritise your health and well-being

 - You want to be supported by someone who specialises in perinatal trauma

 - Are for mums or dads who need the space to process the birth or postnatal experience

 - Use a mixture of tools – primarily REWIND and occasionally EFT (Emotional Freedom Technique – often referred to as tapping)

 - Identify any other ways you can get help and support through this time